psychemedia/pentrich-uprising/histories/22_cartwrights_mill_1812.md

 The Prisoner had no Counsel, nor did he call any witnesses.
 He addressed the Jury in his defence; stated that he had attended Martha Culpin's as a medical man three weeks, during which time he had furnished her medicines, and made a cure of her; but when he carried in his bill, she had not money to pay it, and gave him only a small part of it.
 He had several times requested payment of the remainder, but could not obtain it; one time in particular he pressed her for the payment, on which she said if he asked her for the money again she would swear his life away.
 Witness, upon this threat, went to Mr. Allison, attorney at law, Huddersfield, and desired him to write a letter to demand payment.
 Prisoner proceeded to state, that as soon as he had taken this step, they preferred this charge against him, which, he said, was entirely without foundation, as he never had any conversation with her on the subject, nor did he even so much as know James Haigh; and that he delivered himself as soon he knew that a warrant was issued against him.
 The prisoner concluded his defence by saying, that there was no man or subject more disposed than himself to stand true to his King and Country.

-The witnesses on the part of the prosecution were examined in support ot the prisoner’s defence.
+The witnesses on the part of the prosecution were examined in support ot the prisoner's defence.
 The note was proved to have been delivered to Martha Culpin, and the demand made by Mr. Allison, before the Culpins preferred any charge against the prisoner.

 After his Lordship had recapitulated the evidence, the Jury, without retiring, found the prisoner— *Guilty*.

 Mr. Justice *Bayley*, in passing sentence, addressed the prisoner in nearly the following terms:

-"You have been found guilty, on evidence which satisfies the Jury and the Court, of endeavouring, by threats, to obstrcut the regular course of justice; an offence of a very serious nature, and which, in this case, is much increased by the consideration of the aggravated nature of the crime you were endeavouring to screen and protect.
-The attack on Mr. Cartwright’s mill was of so atrocious and savage a nature, and struck so directly at the root of civil society, that it might have been expected that every man would have been anxious to bring the persons concerned in so daring an outrage, to justice; but instead of being disposed to contribute, by the information of which you might be possessed, to this end you did all in your power to prevent those who were disposed to perform their duty, from giving their evidence.
+"You have been found guilty, on evidence which satisfies the Jury and the Court, of endeavouring, by threats, to obstruct the regular course of justice; an offence of a very serious nature, and which, in this case, is much increased by the consideration of the aggravated nature of the crime you were endeavouring to screen and protect.
+The attack on Mr. Cartwright's mill was of so atrocious and savage a nature, and struck so directly at the root of civil society, that it might have been expected that every man would have been anxious to bring the persons concerned in so daring an outrage, to justice; but instead of being disposed to contribute, by the information of which you might be possessed, to this end you did all in your power to prevent those who were disposed to perform their duty, from giving their evidence.
 This attack was of so savage and cowardly a nature, that I should have thought there were few persons in this country of minds, of so depraved a character, as to be capable of joining a transaction of so dark a complexion.
 It is evident from your conduct, that you are either in some respects connected with persons concerned this transaction, or at least that you are a wellwisher to their cause.
 But it is quite certain that it is a cause which cannot succeed; the persons concerned in it will probably, in this world, be brought to justice; but there will a time come, when this attack, made in the darkness of the night, will be brought to light, and when all those concerned in it will stand unveiled, and when they must answer for their conduct at a tribunal from which nothing can be concealed."

 ---

-The following is same as Hull Advertiser - Saturday 01 August 1812 but also mentions Dorling alias, cartwirght proving the attack on his mill, and the sentence.
+The following is same as Hull Advertiser - Saturday 01 August 1812 but also mentions Dorling alias, Cartwright proving the attack on his mill, and the sentence.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0001659/18120814/047/0004
 Drakard's Stamford News - Friday 14 August 1812